 - Romans 1:16

-This "gospel" that he talks about, that has the power to save men, is the story of Jesus: the passion of His death, the glory of His resurrection.
-Basically, it is the story of God taking on the form of humanity in the person of Jesus Christ and coming to live among men - and mankind was so blinded by their own evil that they:
+The "gospel" that Paul refers to in this passage, that has the power to save men, is the story of Jesus; it is the passion of His death and the glory of His resurrection.
+It describes how God took on the form of humanity in the person of Jesus Christ, lived among men, and men were so blinded by their own evil that they:

 - Plotted to destroy Him

 - Lied in order to convict Him

 - Murdered Him and then tried to forget Him